approov/quickstart-python-token-check/docs/APPROOV_TOKEN_QUICKSTART.md

 def verifyApproovToken(request):
     approov_token = request.headers.get("Approov-Token")

-    # If we didn't find a token, then reject the request.
+    # If we didn't find a token, then reject the request, because it didn't come
+    # from a genuine and unmodified version of your mobile app.
     if approov_token == "":
         # You may want to add some logging here.
         return None